Alignak-monitoring-contrib/alignak-backend/docs/resources/configuser.rst

 ``back_role_super_admin``: This user is a super-administrator that is allowed to view and do anything in the Alignak backend

-.. _user-business_impact:

-``business_impact``: The business impact level indicates the level of importance of this element.
-The highest value the most important is the elemen.

 .. _user-can_submit_commands:

 ``can_submit_commands``: Used by the Web User Interface to allow the logged-in user to send commands to Alignak.
 This do not allow the user to edit the Alignak backend data.